Utilizing Spatial Enhancement

-Today, there are a lot of techniques for stereo spreading the audio signal.
+Today, there are a lot of techniques for stereo-spreading the audio signal.
 In earlier tutorials, we had covered some of them.
-However, since modern technologies in the audio production realm are continually advancing, new plugins are emerging on a daily basis.
+However, since modern technologies in the audio production realm are continually advancing, new plugins are emerging daily.
 Check out the following tutorial to learn how to utilize spatial enhancement!

 Voxengo Spatifier

-The Spatifier is essentially a “mono-to-stereo” spatial enhancer plugin which can be used to turn mono tracks to spatially enhanced stereo tracks.
-It works very well with a large number of instruments such as guitars synth instruments, piano, organ, back vocals, and other sounds.
-Besides this, it can be used to add “body” to originally thin sounds.
-One of its advantages is that it “decorrelates” the audio signal in the left and right channels while retaining the “mono compatibility”.
-Such decorrelation creates the “as wide as possible” surround effect.
+The Spatifier is a "mono-to-stereo" spatial enhancer plugin that can turn mono tracks into spatially enhanced stereo tracks.
+It works well with instruments such as guitars, synth instruments, pianos, organs, back vocals, and other sounds.
+Besides this, it can be used to add "body" to initially thin sounds.
+One of its advantages is that it "decorates" the audio signal in the left and right channels while retaining the "mono compatibility."
+Such decorrelation creates the "as wide as possible" surround effect.

 The Features

-Furthermore, the plugin then offers six different spatial impressions ranging from very close, which results in more “in your face” sound to very far, which again results in more distant, room sound.
-In its core, it possesses an internal convolution processor.
+Furthermore, the plugin then offers six different spatial impressions ranging from very close, which results in more "in your face" sound, to very far, resulting in more distant, room sound.
+At its core, it possesses an internal convolution processor.
 It creates a complex impulse response.
 The impulse response is defined using graphic equalizer-like controls (which can be adjusted in a freehand mode with the right mouse button).
 Consequently, this makes it possible to set the spatial effect for each frequency band individually.
-In many practical cases, Spatifier adds a great deal of warmness and enriches the timbre of the sound being processed.
+In many practical cases, a Spatifier adds great warmth and enriches the timbre of the sound being processed.

-After this brief description of the plugin, let us move to a more practical example.
-Like usual I am using SoundBridge: DAW, and in it, I have recorded a short mono sequence of Mediterranean Bouzouki guitar.
+After this brief plugin description, let us use a more practical example.
+As usual, I am using SoundBridge: DAW, and in it, I have recorded a short mono sequence of Mediterranean Bouzouki guitar.
 So here is how it sounds unprocessed.

 ~Bouzouki guitar - unprocessed